-Another tool that truly helped me stand out from the competition, and grow the perfect audience for my business was my use of storytelling.
-I didn’t just tell my audience why something works, I would share it in a story.
+Another tool that truly helps you stand out from the competition, and grow the perfect audience for my business was my use of storytelling.
+Don’t just tell your audience why something works, share it in a story.

-By sharing personal stories of how I created yes supply, personal obstacles I had overcome, and even just snippets of my day, I formed a friendship with my audience.
+By sharing personal stories of how you created yes supply, personal obstacles you’ve overcome, and even just snippets of your day.
+You form a friendship with your audience.
 Humans communicate better through stories.
-We LOVE stories.
+We love stories.
 They’re the perfect way to show how something works in a real-life situation, and why it matters.

 Your story should include:

 Before: Where you were before a transformation in your life—this section of your story should relate to your audience and where they currently feel they are.

 After: Where you are now, and how you’re the one who is credible to solve their issues, and create valuable products and services that offer a solution.